 - Early and traumatic loss of a parent

 Children who develop PTSD may have both psychological and physical symptoms.
-The disorder often occurs along with other conditions like depression, substance abuse, memory and thinking problems, and other problems of physical and mental health.
+The disorder often occurs along with other conditions like depression, memory and thinking problems, and other problems of physical and mental health.
 The symptoms may impact the child’s ability to carry on a normal life because he or she may be unable to do things like go to school or maintain friendships.

 WHAT ARE THE SYMPTOMS OF PTSD?